 With its picturesque greenery, refreshing cool winds, and comfortable climate, Thekkady ranks top in the list of tourism destinations in Kerala.
 If you are a nature lover who yearns to enjoy the natural beauty of God’s own country, this will be the perfect spot for you.
-Located in Idukki district, the place is a buzzing tourist destination in Kerala.
+Located in the Idukki district, the place is a buzzing tourist destination in Kerala.
 At this haven, you can unwind, de-stress, and take a break from the hectic day-to-day activities.

 Located at a height of 700 meters above mean sea level in Idukki, Kerala, the serene place consists of many tourist locations that will enchant you.
 The major tourist attraction in Thekkady is a 777 square kilometer area of preserved forest devoid of human intervention.
 Periyar National Park, as the place is named, is renowned for its tropical flora and rare fauna including endangered species like the lion-tailed monkey, tiger, leopard, sambar deer, and so on.

 For those who enjoy drifting through Thekkady backwater, Periyar Lake awaits.
-It is another tourist spot in Thekkady which provides an option for boating.
+It is another tourist spot in Thekkady that provides an option for boating.
 The placid artificial lake offers not only a unique view into diverse wildlife but a fun-filled ride through it can indeed take your mind off things.
 The rejuvenating ride through the 25 square kilometer water body is an experience unique to Thekkady.

 The calm and serene atmosphere of the area does not make it a dull place for adventure lovers.
 The tourist location offers many fun-filled experiences that will enthrall them too.
 Activities in Thekkady like trekking, boating, safari, and adventure rides are diverse and exciting.
 You can also enjoy indigenous Kerala foods and do some shopping.
 Tourists are excited to buy handicrafts, high-quality spices, and also collect some souvenirs.

 There are many places in and around this paradise on earth that can excite those who love to get close to the bosom of Mother Nature.
-The following are the 10 places that should not be missed at any cost on a tour to Thekkady.
+The following are the 10 tourist places near Thekkady that should not be missed at any cost on a tour to Thekkady.
 So when you are traveling to the destination make sure to map your route through these serene places.

 Top attractions in Thekkady